 You are sick and tired of your tobacco addiction.
-Smoking robs you of energy and money, and even makes you feel like a social outcast as walk outside on break to light up.
+Smoking robs you of energy and money and even makes you feel like a social outcast as you walk outside on break to light up.
 Plus, you worry about your health.
-Coronary artery disease, stroke, COPD, lung cancer - which one of these health problems alone or in combination with a myriad of others will shorten your life?
+Coronary artery disease, stroke, COPD, lung cancer – which one of these health problems alone or in combination with a myriad of others will shorten your life?

-Dr. Umang Patel, primary care physician at the Woodridge Clinic, wants to assist you with your journey to a smoke- free life.
+Dr. Umang Patel, a primary care physician at the Woodridge Clinic, wants to assist you with your journey to a smoke- free life.
 With help, you can beat your nicotine addiction and change your life for the better.

 How Quitting Can Change Your Life

-Quitting smoking carries many physical and psychosocial benefits - in other words, your body and your sense of well-being improves when you abandon cigarettes.
+Quitting smoking carries many physical and psychosocial benefits – in other words, your body and your sense of well-being improve when you abandon cigarettes.
 The American Cancer Society lists many advantages to a life without cigarettes, and, in fact, cites changes that continue to benefit former smokers even 15 years from that last cigarette.

 For instance, non-smokers have no: